humphreyt12/Tinas-REACT-Portfolio/README.md

 ## Usage
 After installing the dependencies, run the command, `npm start` in your terminal and type `localhost:3000` in your browswer

-## Contributors
-This project was contributed by Vito Medlej's free developer portfolio template

 ## License
 This project uses MIT lincense